cjdjpj/weedomics/exploratory_analysis.md

 <img src="figures/linreg_clusters.png" alt="linreg_clusters" width="700px"/>

-While the middle cluster is still statistically significant in its positive correlation, the upper cluster is not ($p = 0.175$).
+While the middle cluster is still positively, the upper cluster is no longer significantly correlated in either direction.
 In order to know why these clusters exist, we need to first identify which pools are represented in each cluster.

 Each pool appears 167 times in the data set, since each pool has a pair with each other pair.
 We can count the frequency of each pool's appearance in each cluster.